 This is a group of stances that require you to be somewhere between erect and in a deep stance.
 These again can be quite simple stances or require a good deal of effort and training.
 Naturally, we start with the most difficult stance.

 The origins of this stance are a bit of a mystery (many theories though), but the stance is often attributed to close-in fighting strategies in which you will naturally seek to have a strong and stable base.
 This stance is used extensively in the Naihanchi Kata series (a set of three Kata you will learn later).
-It is quite possible the name of the stance was derived from practitioners who found the stance useful in Bunkai for the Naihanchi Kata.
+Perhaps the name of the stance was derived from practitioners who found the stance useful in Bunkai for the Naihanchi Kata.

 As described above the stance is very similar to a moderate depth Kiba Dachi.
 An alternate method of establishing this stance is to rotate the balls of both feet inward somewhat.
 Some martial arts styles suggest you rotate your feet inward up to 45°, but we think this is a bit more than necessary.
 Rotating your feet allows you to “grip” the floor better and also reduces the likelihood that you will be pushed back directly over your heels.